-Initially dominated by religious iconography in the 19th century, Venezuelan art succumbed to the influence of Modernism in the 20th century with later practitioners establishing their own Latin American version of Modernism.
-As these ten artists reveal, Venezuela has become synonymous with a wide spectrum of artistic endeavour which is both uniquely Latin American and worthy of comparison with the best international art.
+Initially dominated by religious iconography in the 19th century, Venezuelan art succumbed to the influence of modernism in the 20th century with later practitioners establishing their own Latin American version of modernism.
+As these ten artists reveal, Venezuela has become synonymous with a wide spectrum of artistic endeavor which is both uniquely Latin American and worthy of comparison with the best international art.

 Paul del Rio

 Born in 1943, Paul del Rio is a Venezuelan painter and sculptor.
 The artist embraces modernism, surrealism and cubism within his works as a means for social commentary upon the harshness of urban life upon ordinary people.
 Originally born in Spain, his family moved to the capital Caracas in Venezuela in the second year of his life.
 In 1996, the artist began to illustrate political cartoons under the pseudonym of ‘URBA’, as a means to express his own political views and opinions through the medium of art.
 Recovering his Venezuelan nationality, he began to successfully exhibit his work through several international exhibitions.
 From 1974 to 1993 his work has been featured in galleries in Spain, Finland, Japan, Colombia, Romania and Mexico, amongst many others.
 One of his most famous works is the bronze sculpture Mano Mineral, (meaning Mineral Hand) which was commissioned by order of Juan Pablo Perez Alfonso.